-We do not currently anticipate paying cash dividends on our common stock.
-The declaration and amount of future dividends to holders of our common stock will be at the discretion of our board of directors and will depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants contained in our debt agreements, legal requirements, regulatory constraints, industry practice and other factors the board of directors deems relevant.
-In addition, our ability to pay dividends on our common stock may be limited by covenants in our debt agreements.
+We intend to evaluate the payment of cash dividends on our common stock and expect to announce our dividend policy prior to the completion of the spin-off.
+The declaration and amount of all dividends to holders of our common stock will be at the discretion of our board of directors and will depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors the board of directors deems relevant.
+In addition, our ability to pay dividends on our common stock is limited by covenants in our debt agreements.
 Future agreements may also limit our ability to pay dividends, and we may incur incremental taxes in the U.S. if we repatriate foreign earnings to pay such dividends.
-Please read "Dividend Policy," "Description of Material Indebtedness."
-"Management's Discussion and Analysis of Financial Condition and Results of Operations-Income Taxes" and "Risk Factors-Risks Relating to Our Business-We are due to receive a substantial amount in installment payments from the purchaser of our previously nationalized Venezuelan assets, the nonpayment of which would render us unable to contribute amounts corresponding to those funds to Archrock or its subsidiaries."
+Please read "Dividend Policy," "Description of Material Indebtedness" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Income Taxes."
 We cannot provide assurance that we will declare or pay dividends in any particular amounts or at all in the future.
 A decision not to pay dividends or a reduction in our dividend payments in the future could have a negative effect on our stock price.